 Frequently Asked Questions

 HETEROMERGE offers complete multi-material solutions for 3D printing of functional microsystems.
-We rely on 2-photon-polymerization based 3D laser direct writing.
+We rely on 2-photon-polymerization based 3D direct laser writing.
 This is one of the finest and at the same time fastest 3D printing processes today.

 Questions about the product

-The setup takes about 30-45 min for an inexperienced user.
-Experienced users can reduce this time to below 30 min.
+The setup takes about 30-45 minutes for an inexperienced user.
+Experienced users can reduce this time to below 30 minutes.

-The dismantling of the print head, including cleaning, takes about as long as the setup.
+The dismantling of the printhead, including cleaning, takes about as long as the setup.
 Cleaning essentially involves flushing the fluidic components, usually with isopropanol and nitrogen or compressed air.
 Only simple manual operations by the user are required here.
 Cleaning is the main part of the dismantling process and can be carried out by experienced users in less than 30 minutes.
 If the MergeOne system is used intensively, we recommend cleaning after approx. 1 week of use or as soon as a long print job with this duration has been completed.

 Questions about material exchange

-The exchange time depends on the viscosity of the print material and the geometric complexity of the print object.
+The exchange time depends on the viscosity of the printing material and the geometric complexity of the print object.
 For materials with low viscosity, the exchange time is usually less than 5 min.
 As the viscosity increases, the exchange time also increases, so that for materials with medium and very high viscosity, it is between 5 min and 50 min.
 The highest viscosity we have tested so far is beyond 30 mPas.

 Residual material should remain in the material reservoirs.
-The provide small volume bottles are UV-tight and can be stored according to the manufacturer’s recommended storage conditions for the printing materials being used.
+The provided small volume bottles are UV-tight and can be stored according to the manufacturer’s recommended storage conditions for the printing materials being used.
 Other fluidic components should be cleaned regularly after use.

 The typical viscosities for which recipes are available are between 500 mPas and 50 Pas.